chrisruffalo/simple-ssl/README.md

 ```

 This depends on the ability to derive/reconstruct the private key from what was given and may not be available with all types so it comes with an Attempt<> so that
-you can determine if the key was found without having to sort through a bunch of nasty exceptions.
+you can determine if the key was found without having to sort through exceptions.

 ## API Overview <a name="api"></a>